Gusachenko/ng-material-starter/README.md

 4. Run `npm start`

 ### Running with ng-serve
-If you running the project on `localhost` then you can skip that step.
+If you running the project on `localhost` then you can skip this step.

 1. Go to `@angular/cli/tasks/serve.js`, find `run()` function then find `webpackDevServerConfiguration` variable than add to it next properties: